-In this article we’ll describe how to improve T-SQL code layout and presentation using various features and options in ApexSQL Complete.
-We’ll examine the Code structure feature, how ApexSQL Complete highlights identifiers with brackets, how it manages closing characters, aliases, and column list.
+In this article, improving of T-SQL code layout and presentation using various features and options in ApexSQL Complete will be described.
+Additionally, the Code structure feature will be examined, how ApexSQL Complete highlights identifiers with brackets, how it manages closing characters, aliases, and column list.

 The Code structure feature

 The Code structure displays the internal organization of T-SQL code in a script in a tree-like form on the left side of the SQL Server Management Studio’s query window.

 To use the Code structure feature, in the ApexSQL Complete menu, select the Code structure option.
 Prior to displaying the Code structure, the Auto-complete option in the ApexSQL Complete menu must be enabled.
 Otherwise, a blank form will be shown:

 The Code structure viewer elements are automatically updated (added, renamed, or removed) while the SQL statements are changing in the query window.